Libera-Chat/libera-chat.github.io/content/_guides/catalyst.md

 ## Remember to take breaks to avoid burn-out

-When previously rewarding tasks, like helping in channels, becomes tiring and less enjoyable, this is a sign of burn-out.
+When previously rewarding tasks, like helping in channels, become tiring and less enjoyable, this is a sign of burn-out.

 If you manage a space alone, it is easy to feel obligated to spend all your